Effects of resource competition on evolution and adaptive radiation: Conclusion

+In the present study we proposed a model to describe the process of speciation and adaptive radiation governed by competition for resources and investigated its properties.
+The model accounts for resource competition and distribution, the effects of beneficial/deleterious mutations, and the appearance of reproductive isolation.
+The resource distribution model was developed based on the one from Ref.~\cite{PhysRevLett.118.048103}, but our model demonstrates a higher level of competition and more benefits from increasing harvesting effectiveness.
+Importantly, the present model allows examination of the impact of beneficial/deleterious mutations because the total abundance in the ecosystem is proportional not only to the resource influx but to the fitness (harvesting effectiveness $\sigma_{\mu i}$) of the species as well.
+As a result, extinction takes place not only due to competition with other species but also due to a decrease in fitness when the effect of deleterious mutations overcomes the effect of beneficial mutations.

+Interspecific competition is due to sharing common resources without predator--prey relations.
+Thus, the developed approach describes species (or subpopulations) close in ecology that were recently subjected to reproductive isolation.
+The model reproduces in various conditions important ecological concepts: the competitive exclusion principle and the absence of vacant ecological niches.

+The model highlights the transfer of the mechanism of selection from the level of individuals to the level of subpopulations, which helps to elucidate the widely disputed ways of preventing the effects of deleterious mutations from spreading in subpopulations and the process of increasing overall fitness during evolutionary.
+We show that a rapid appearance of reproductive isolation and a high resource influx can protect the ecosystem from deleterious mutations and are also favorable for overall adaptation due to the fixation of beneficial mutations.
+These conclusions coincide with the results obtained with the IBM approach~\cite{PhysRevE.69.051912}.

+More complex systems were additionally studied, i.e., cases of a stable and unstable environment (resource influx) with a large number of accessible resource types.
+In the stable environment case, specialization was the preferable strategy for adaptation.
+The model reproduced lineage dynamics and reflected them in phylogeny trees, similar to what can be obtained from the fossil record.
+It was noteworthy that the usage of the resource competition model from Ref.~\cite{PhysRevLett.118.048103} could not lead to specialization in the stable environment.
+In the unstable environment case with a fluctuating resource influx, omnivory (i.e., absence of a single strongly preferred resource) was demonstrated as the optimal strategy.

-Present model focuses on the ecologically close species (probably at the same trophic level) and such rich many-level evolving food-web like in the Webworld simulations \cite{caldarelli1998modelling,drossel2001influence} can not be obtained.
-Also due to the absence of the prey-predator relation and competition only via the sharing of common resources, the studied ecosystem does not exhibit the chaotic or cyclic behavior like one that can be observed in the systems based on the Lotka-Volterra equations.
-Final ecosystem states in present the model are stable with the species well adapted to foraging of the actual resources.
-However, the perpetual replacement of the species by the descendants takes place due to simultaneously taking place speciation and genomic decay.
-In many models the species fitnesses and the matrices of interaction strengths are more likely to be a global property of the whole ecosystem \cite{PhysRevE.70.061914,PhysRevLett.89.148101,PhysRevLett.95.078105,PhysRevE.98.022410,hui2018invade}.
-Here the gaining strategies are strictly the egoistic concepts.
+Since the current model focuses on species at the same trophic level, competition for common resources takes place without considering predator--prey relationships.
+As a result, the simulated ecosystems did not exhibit the chaotic or cyclic behavior like that observed in the systems based on the Lotka--Volterra equations.
+The final ecosystem states in the present model were typically stable with the species optimally adapted to foraging the available resources.